 Figure 5.
 Hydraulic Connections

 Hydraulic connections for attaching the Patient Module to the Heart-Lung or ECMO machine or VAD are all found together on the back panel and labeled “Cardioplegia”, “Vent”, “Venous” and “Arterial” (see Figure 5).
 These are meant to be connected to the associated tubing lines as indicated.
 Note that for VV ECMO, the venous return to the patient should be attached to the “Arterial” connector.
 The “Cardioplegia” and “Vent” connections are only meant to be used during simulation of cardiopulmonary bypass.
 These quick-disconnects fittings do not have valves and water will leak out of them if water is poured into the front reservoir.
 During ECMO simulations it is recommended that the “Cardioplegia” and “Vent” ports be connected using a shunt to prevent blood (water) loss from the reservoir.
+What about VAV

 There are two additional connections labeled “Overflow” and “Drain”.
 The “Drain” port, unlike the “Cardioplegia” and “Vent” ports includes a valve and will not open until the male side of the connector is inserted.
 The “Overflow” port is a ½” barbed connector that provides runoff should the reservoir become overfilled.